Greedy maximal independent sets via local limits: Introduction

-Due to its simplicity, this greedy algorithm has been studied extensively by various authors in different fields, ranging from combinatorics~\cite{Wor95}, probability~\cite{RV17} and computer science~\cite{FN18} to chemistry~\cites{Flo39}.
-As early as 1931 this model was studied by chemists under the name \emph{random sequential adsorption} (RSA), focusing mostly on $d$-dimensional grids.
-The $1$-dimensional case was solved by Flory~\cite{Flo39} (see also \cite{Pag59}), who showed that the expected greedy independence ratio tends to $\zeta_2=(1-e^{-2})/2$ as the path length tends to infinity.
+Due to its simplicity, the random greedy algorithm has been studied extensively by various authors in different fields, ranging from combinatorics~\cite{Wor95}, probability~\cite{RV17} and computer science~\cite{FN18} to chemistry~\cite{Flo39}.
+As early as 1931, this model was studied by chemists under the name \emph{random sequential adsorption} (RSA), focusing primarily on $d$-dimensional grids.
+The $1$-dimensional case (a path) was solved by Flory~\cite{Flo39} (see also \cite{Pag59}), who showed that the expected greedy independence ratio tends to $\zeta_2=(1-e^{-2})/2$ as the path length tends to infinity.

-A continuous analogue, where ``cars'' of unit length ``park'' at random free locations on the interval $[0,X]$, was introduced (and solved) by R\'enyi~\cite{Ren58}, under the name \emph{car-parking process}.
-The limiting density, as $X$ tends to infinity, is therefore called \defn{R\'enyi's parking constant}, and $\zeta_2$ may be considered as its discrete counterpart (see, e.g.,~\cite{MathC}).
+A continuous analogue, in which ``cars'' of unit length ``park'' at random free locations on the interval $[0,X]$, was introduced (and solved) by R\'enyi~\cite{Ren58}, under the name \term{car-parking process}.
+The limiting density, as $X$ tends to infinity, is called \term{R\'enyi's parking constant}, and $\zeta_2$ may be considered as its discrete counterpart (see, e.g.,~\cite{MathC}).
 Following this terminology, the final state of the car-parking process is often called the \emph{jamming limit} of the graph, and the density of this state is called the \emph{jamming constant}.
 For dimension $2$, Pal\'asti~\cite{Pal60} conjectured, in the continuous case (where unit square ``cars'' park in a larger square), that the limiting density is R\'enyi's parking constant squared.
-This conjecture may be carried over to the discrete case, but to the best of our knowledge, in both cases it remains open.
-For further details see~\cite{MathC} (see also~\cite{Eva93} for an extensive survey on RSA models).
+This conjecture may be carried over to the discrete case, but to the best of our knowledge, in both cases, it remains open.
+For further details, see~\cite{MathC} (see also~\cite{Eva93} for an extensive survey on RSA models, and~\cite{DLM16} for generalisations of the RSA model).